OAGi/Score/docs/user_guide/index.rst

 on the top of the *Details* Pane.
 Some nodes are enabled by default because it is a mandatory node.

-**Tips:** Toggle the “Hide unused” checkbox at the top-right corner of the page to hide or display the unused nodes of a BIE.
+**Tips:** Toggle the "Hide unused" checkbox at the top-right corner of the page to hide or display the unused nodes of a BIE.

 **Important:** After the node is already enabled, **BE SURE** to click